Efficient semiparametric estimation and model selection for multidimensional mixtures: Asymptotic efficiency

-To get an asymptotically regular efficient estimator, one may for instance apply a one step improvement (see Section 5.7 in \cite{AadBook}) of a preliminary spectral estimator, described in \cite{kakade14}.
-Also, using the trick given in \cite{AadBook} p.
-63 to get consistency of the maximum likelihood estimator (m.l.e.), one sees also that the m.l.e. $\widehat{\theta}_{M}$ is asymptotically a regular efficient estimator of $\theta^{\star}$.\\
+To get an asymptotically regular efficient estimator, one may for instance use the MLE $\widehat{\theta}_{M}$ (see the beginning of the proof of Theorem \ref{th:FreeLunch}).
+One may also apply a one step improvement (see Section 5.7 in \cite{AadBook}) of a preliminary spectral estimator, such as the one described in \cite{kakade14}.

-In the Bayesian context, Bernstein-von Mises Theorem holds for large enough $M$ if the prior has a positive density in the neighborhood of $(\theta^{\star},\mathbf{\omega}^{\star}_{M})$, see Theorem 10.1 in \cite{AadBook}.
+In the Bayesian context, Bernstein-von Mises Theorem holds for large enough $M$ if the prior has a positive density in the neighborhood of $(\theta^{\star},\boldsymbol{\omega}^{\star}_{M})$, see Theorem 10.1 in \cite{AadBook}.
 That is, if $\|\cdot\|_{TV}$ denotes the total variation distance, with $\Pi_{M,\theta}$ the marginal distribution on the parameter $\theta$,

-where $\widehat{\theta}$ verifies Equation \eqref{eq:effiM},\\ which formally means that
+where $\widehat{\theta}$ verifies Equation \eqref{eq:effiM}, which formally means that